 And tartans for 1949.

-Hats with a military style were popular for winter 1950, including Light Horse plumes.
+Military-style hats were popular for winter 1950, including Light Horse plumes.
 Cloche hats and berets were also popular.

 Rockmans of Horsham offered bargains galore.